Getting to Know Jodel

 How did you deal with someone who is not in favor of automation?
 How did you deal with someone who really wanted to switch technologies, but you knew that you could not switch technologies because you had other kinds of constraints.
 Or the other way around, you wanted to switch technologies because of some constraints, but the team was completely not in favor of switching technologies.
 These are not technological problems, these are people problems.
 How do we, as managers or as people who come from an engineering background and now are managing people, deal with such issues.
 This is really, really important and interesting.
 Definitely one of the topics I would like to see.

 The way I think is: what usually distinguishes an engineer who I feel has earned my respect?
-It’s someone who solves interesting problems, it’s someone who contributes with or sources someone who helps other people with their own problems.
+It’s someone who solves interesting problems, it’s someone who contributes with solutions or someone who helps other people with their own problems.
 It’s someone who guides people, takes them by the hand, who mentors a bit, but also who is strong technically.
 Someone who, if you need to talk about performance on virtual machines, that they can talk about it.
-Or if they’re into concept programming and they want to talk about patterns and monads and things like that, that they can talk about that.
+Or if they’re into functional programming and they want to talk about patterns and monads and things like that, that they can talk about that.
 If this is who I respect as an engineer, if I’m thinking of the person who is going to lead me in an engineering position, for me it’s quite simple, this is what I would look for in this person’s profile as well.

-So that’s a topic I’d be interested in: do they consider this a problem?
+So that’s a topic I’d be interested in: do other engineering managers consider this a problem?
 Maybe I just look at it as an issue, but most people don’t care about that topic as much.
 If not, why?
 If they do, what do they do daily to ensure that they can continue being relevant and being someone who can have a conversation about technical aspects or doing a code review.
 Why they feel that’s important and what they got out of it.